abb3rrant/Unkn0wnC2/README.md

 2. Beacons are usually limited to a single domain.
    Most C2 frameworks restrict beacons to a single domain or IP.
 Allowing beacons to use multiple domains can improve throughput and make traffic patterns more flexible.

-   > Unkn0wnC2 supports single- or multi-domain beacons.
+   > Unkn0wnC2 supports single or multi-domain beacons.
 New domains can be added to an active beacon as new DNS servers are brought online, so existing beacons can begin using additional domains without restarting.

 With those two gaps addressed, the goal of Unkn0wnC2 is to enable adversary emulation in highly restrictive environments — for example, cloud VPCs that allow only DNS to the Internet.
 Like many DNS-based C2 frameworks, Unkn0wnC2 relies on standard DNS resolution behavior: beacons resolve through the target's configured DNS infrastructure rather than querying Unkn0wnC2 servers directly.

 > Further details on how Unkn0wnC2 works can be found below at [🏗️ Protocol Architecture](#🏗️-Protocol-Architecture)

 Future Features:
-* Exfil only client
+* Exfil only client - Utilizing A records
 * Add functionality to unkn0wnc2 binary to build components from commandline without standing up webui.
 * Improved Client with syscalls for information gathering instead of command execution.
-* Exfil command for exfiltrating files instead of using cat.
 * BoF execution
 * In memory execution
 * CNAME DNS Communication instead of TXT and possiblt use other DNS fields for comms.